 This approach has some implications.
 Scoring the holdout predictions freshly can result in different metrics than taking the average of the 5 validation metrics of the cross-validation models.
 For example, if the sizes of the holdout folds differ a lot (e.g., when a user-given fold_column is used), then the average should probably be replaced with a weighted average.
 Also, if the cross-validation models map to slightly different probability spaces, which can happen for small DL models that converge to different local minima, then the confused rank ordering of the combined predictions would lead to a significantly different AUC than the average.

 To gain more insights into the variance of the holdout metrics (e.g., AUCs), you can look up the cross-validation models, and inspect their validation metrics.
-Here’s an R code example showing the two approaches:
+Here’s an example:

 library(h2o) h2o.init() df <- h2o.importFile("http://s3.amazonaws.com/h2o-public-test-data/smalldata/prostate/prostate.csv.zip") df[,"CAPSULE"] <- as.factor(df[,"CAPSULE"]) model_fit <- h2o.gbm(x = 3:8, y = 2, training_frame = df, nfolds = 5, seed = 1) # AUC of cross-validated holdout predictions h2o.auc(model_fit, xval = TRUE)